Request to Join

-I am an Internal Medicine PGY-3 at UT Southwestern.
+I am one of the Chief Residents at UT Southwestern.
 I was born and raised in Spain and got to USA through Latin America after graduating from Medical School.
 I've traveled extensively and practiced medicine in Mexico, Chile, and Guatemala.
 I am passionate about learning and teaching medicine and I aim to use that to improve the care of critically ill people around the globe.

 I am a pulmonary and critical care fellow at Mt.
 Sinai School of Medicine/ Elmhurst Hospital Center, NY and I strongly believe that we can all make learning a fun experience via discussions and knowledge sharing !

 I was born in Kashmir, India and migrated with my parents to Delhi, where I completed high school.
 I satisfied my taste palate, cultural curiosity and the travel bug when I went to a state school in the southern part of India, near Banglore.
 My interest in staying on the East Coast got me matched at SUNY Upstate in Syracuse for Internal Medicine following which I did a year of chief residency at Lahey Hospital and Medical Center, MA.
 The chief year was instrumental in helping me decide where my heart lay with respect to fellowship options.
 I am now back to the state where I feel most at home, and in the city that never sleeps: Exciting times!